nipo/nsl/doc/conventions.rst

 ---------------------

 Internal signal names have no naming requirements.
-They should use the lower_case_with_underscore convention anyway.
+They should use the `lower_case_with_underscore_s` convention anyway.
 Records are recommended when multiple signals are to be grouped, in array or not.

 Internal registers (i.e. internal state of a module) should ideally be grouped in a `r` signal record.